Today • Islamic Date -

 Fasting during Ramadan is obligatory for all adult Muslims who are mentally and physically able.
 This includes anyone who has reached puberty and is not exempt due to specific reasons.

 • Children: Those who have not yet reached puberty.
-Learning about Ramadan Facts for kids can help introduce the concept of fasting gradually.

 • Elderly: Individuals whose health prevents them from fasting.